Biodiversity

 Why we work with biodiversity and nature

 Biodiversity loss is recognised as one of the biggest challenges of our time.
-In WWF’s Living Planet Report 2022, it states that wildlife populations have declined on average by 69% in the last 53 years.
+In WWF’s Living Planet Report 2024, it states that wildlife populations have declined on average by 73% since 1970.
 Immediate action is needed to reverse this trend.
 The link between biodiversity, nature and business is well established and according to the World Economic Forum, biodiversity loss is the third biggest risk businesses face.

 At H&M Group, every stage of our value chain affects the natural planet and the biggest impact comes from sourcing raw materials.
 At the same time, we are dependent on biodiversity for fertile soil, robust forests, quality air and water, as well as healthy pollinators to produce natural materials for our products.